jedisct1/draft-denis-xet/draft-denis-xet.md

 Two URL authorization strategies are applicable to XET deployments:

-Edge-Authenticated URLs:
+**Edge-Authenticated URLs.**

-: The URL path contains the xorb hash with no signature parameters.
+The URL path contains the xorb hash with no signature parameters.
 Authorization is enforced at the CDN edge via signed cookies or tokens validated on every request.
 The cache key is derived from the xorb hash and byte range only, excluding any authorization tokens.
 This allows all authorized users to share the same cache entries.
 This pattern requires CDNs capable of per-request authorization; generic shared caches without edge auth MUST NOT be used.

-Query-Signed URLs:
+**Query-Signed URLs.**

-: The URL includes signature parameters in the query string (similar to pre-signed cloud storage URLs).
+The URL includes signature parameters in the query string (similar to pre-signed cloud storage URLs).
 Cache keys MUST include all signature-bearing query parameters.
 Each unique signature produces a separate cache entry, resulting in lower hit rates.
 This approach works with any CDN but sacrifices cache efficiency for simplicity.

 For both strategies: